sergio11/agrociety_android/README.md

 # Agrociety - Prototype of agricultural application to connect the rural world in the demand for services

-## Concepto
+## Main goals

-* Dar mejor acceso a los servicios.
+* Give better access to services.
-* Agilizar la gestión de proveedores y consumidores.
+* Streamline the management of suppliers and consumers.
-* Optimizar los recursos disponibles.
+* Optimize available resources.
-* Mejorar la productividad.
+* Improve productivity.

 ## Algunas imágenes